mattrussi/gitlab-com-runbooks/docs/patroni/build_cluster_from_snapshot.md

 Once in a while we may find ourselves creating/rebuilding DR archive and delayed replicas from a source/existing Gitlab.com Patroni database, usually from GPRD or GSTG.

-DR archive and delayed replicas are physically replicated clusters, that stream or recover WALs from the source Patroni/PostgreSQL database, but have an independent Patroni configuration and management, therefore can be promoted if required.
+DR archive and delayed replicas are physically replicated clusters, that stream or recover WAL segments archived (by an independent Patroni/PostgreSQL database) in an object storage (in our case, GCP).

 This runbook describes the whole procedure and several takeaways to help you to create a new Patroni DR archive and delayed replicas from scratch.